Ghent: Sports

 In the Belgian first football division Ghent is represented by K.A.A.
 Gent, who became Belgian football champions for the first time in its history in 2015.
 Another Ghent football club is KRC Gent-Zeehaven, playing in the Belgian fourth division.
 A football match at the 1920 Summer Olympics was held in Ghent.

 The Six Days of Ghent, a six-day track cycling race, is held annually, taking place in the Kuipke velodrome in Ghent.
 In road cycling, the city hosts the start and finish of the Omloop Het Nieuwsblad, the traditional opening race of the cobbled classics season.
 It also lends its name to another cobbled classic, Gent–Wevelgem, although the race now starts in the nearby city of Deinze.

 The city hosts an annual athletics IAAF event in the Flanders Sports Arena: the Indoor Flanders meeting where two-time Olympic champion Hicham El Guerrouj set an indoor world record of 3:48.45 in the mile run in 1997.

 The Flanders Sports Arena was host to the 2015 Davis Cup Final between Belgium and Great Britain.

+In March, the city hosts the annual Ghent Marathon.
+The 2026 edition had 18,000 participants, between half marathon and marathon.